alejandrokeller/ocu_scripts/docu/quickstart/README.md

 Follow this steps:
 1. Perform the baseline determination as described in the [previos section](#signal-span).
-2. Switch from synthetic air (VOC free air) to a mixture of the reference gas.
+2. Switch from synthetic air (VOC free air) to a mixture of the reference gasv keeping the same flow rate.
+As in the previous step, you can use an external mass flow controller or a critical orifice.
 3. Control the PID signal on the user interface to see if it is still drifting.
 Wait for the signal to stabilize.
-This process should be fast if the system is already at a stable temperature (still, we recomend to wait 2 to 3 minutes to be on the safe side when going from the zero gas mixture to, e.g., 100ppm Isobutylene).
+This process should be fast if the system is already at a stable temperature.
+We recomend to wait 2 to 3 minutes to be on the safe side when going from the zero gas mixture to, e.g., 100ppm of Isobutylene.
+Much higher concentrations may require longer wait time.
+The A12 PID sensors are rated for concentrations up to 4000ppm of Isobutylene.
 4. Take note of the PID reading and substract the baseline to determine the span for the reference gas mixture.

 # Mantainance